raisimTech/raisimLib/docs/sections/Installation.rst

         sudo apt install minizip ffmpeg

-    If you still cannot raisimUnity, this probably means that your driver does not support vulkan so well.
+    If you still cannot use raisimUnity, this probably means that your driver does not support vulkan so well.
     In that case, you should use raisimUnityOpengl.
     It only supports minimalistic graphics.